SweetieCloud/SweetieCloud/README.md

 🎓 Computer Engineering student at HCMUT
 💡 Interested in Embedded Systems, IoT, and Edge AI
-⚡ Passionate about real-time systems and TinyML
+⚡ Passionate about real-time systems and ML

 ---